deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 ## Test triangle

-This is the testing triangle or testing pyramid, that may be familiar to many of you.
+This is the testing triangle or testing pyramid, that may be familiar to many of you (lots of different versions of it).
 It's a metaphor for the types and proportions of tests we would expect in a project.
 It shows the degree of interconnectedness or integration running from zero at the bottom where we do microtests to the top where the application is tested from the outside.

-Its shape is intended to show we will hae a lot of very simple unit tests/microtests at the base, giving us wide coverage, slightly fewer integrated tests in the middle, and fewer still end to end application tests right at the top.
+Its shape is intended to show we will have a lot of very simple unit tests/microtests at the base, giving us wide coverage, slightly fewer integrated tests in the middle, and fewer still end to end application tests right at the top.

+We want to have a lot of tests which are quick to write, give us good feedback quickly, and are the lowest cost.
+We want to have relatively few test which are slow, complex, and more costly.

 ## Microtests